It seems like nowadays that you don’t need any kind of plan to get a business up and running.

 If there are no requirements, I would also consider producing a lean business plan.
 This sums up all of the major components of your company in an easily digestible manner.

-Here’s a lean business plan template from LeanStack you can try for yourself.
+Here’s a lean business plan template from LeanStack that you can try for yourself.

 Writing a business plan